ShawnMurdzek-NOAA/metplus_OSSE_scripts/README.md

 - `env/`: Directory containing various environment-related files.
 When porting to a new machine, only files in here should need to be changed.
 - `gen_vx_masks/`: Directory containing scripts to create various masks (with the exception of the severe\_wx\_env mask).
 - `plotting/`: Directory containing various plotting scripts.
 For plotting, it is recommended to use `plotting/plot_driver.py` with a YAML file similar to `plotting/plot_param_SAMPLE.yml`.
+- `RHobT/`: Directory containing various script for computing and verifying RHobT.
 - `severe_wx_env/`: Directory containing various scripts for severe weather environment verification (i.e., verification of CAPE, CIN, SRH, etc when MUCAPE > 50 J/kg).
 - `test/`: Directory containing various tests for the METplus helper functions.
 - `upper_air_with_mask/`: Directory containing configuration files and other scripts for upper-air and lower-atmosphere verification with pressure levels beneath the surface masked.